Natural Born Sinners (Romans 5:12-21)

 I want you to look up here.
 You may find all of this confusing.
 This may be a completely different way of thinking.
 That’s okay.
 But it does make a difference in your life.
 But I want you to hear what this means for your life.

-If you’re here and you don’t have a relationship with God, here’s the takeaway.
+If you’re here, and you don’t have a relationship with God, here’s the takeaway.
 We spend so much time trying to do better and to be better.
 And what we need to understand is this: I’m fundamentally not a good person.
 Yes, I occasionally do good things, but my problem isn’t really that I occasionally mess up.
 My problem is that at the most basic level, we are not good people.
 And at the most basic level, we don’t need to try harder or be more sincere.
 At the most basic level, we need a Savior.

 I know it’s tough to hear that.
 Our problem isn’t our parents and how they raised us, or our boss and how he just sets us off.
 Our problem isn’t that we need more counseling or education.
 Our problem is that we need a Savior.
 That’s why Jesus came – not to help you but to change you.
-Jesus came so that you could me a new you.
+Jesus came so that you could be a new you.

 If you’re a follower of Jesus Christ, if you’re a Christian, here’s the takeaway.
 We spend so much time trying to fight this thing that we call sin.
 We get so frustrated, because we know we’re new people; we know that we should do better, but we still fall into sin.
 We still get so frustrated, because we let God down.
 We hurt others.
 We disappoint ourselves.